 Weekly seminars are held with the potential faculty mentors for the individual lab section of the program giving a brief review of their work.
 From these talks the participants will request the areas they would like to do research in during the individual portion of the program.

-Each participant will receive a $6,000 stipend, a free meal plan, travel money up to the program limit, a one-person dorm room on the same floor with the NSF funded REU programs at UGA, free transportation on campus, lab safety training and preparation to work in any type of scientific lab.
+Each participant will receive a $6,000 stipend, a free meal plan, travel money up to the program limit, a dorm room co-occupied with a REU roommate, financial support to attend BMES annual meeting, free transportation on campus.

-Note: It is the responsibility of the individual student to have their own insurance.
+Note: It is the responsibility of the individual student to have their own health insurance.
 Neither UGA nor NSF provides insurance for participants in the REU program.

 Research.
 Participating students’ daily activity will be research at the interface of nanotechnology and biomedical sciences in hosting labs.
 In addition to research, the program has a variety of career enriching activities through the summer.
 Please refer to the program calendar for details.
 A brief introduction of them are listed below.